 What is aplastic anemia?

-Signs and symptoms of aplastic anemia
+What are the signs and symptoms of aplastic anemia?

 - Shortness of breath

 - Increase in bruises with an unknown cause